cloudamqp/terraform-provider-cloudamqp/README.md

 TF_ACC=1 go test ./cloudamqp/ -v
 ```

 If a test result is cached, pass `-count=1` to force it to re-run.
-The default timeout is 10 minutes; adjust with
+The default timeout is 10 minutes, adjust with
 `-timeout`.